tubiky/hello-world/README.md

-# hello-world
-Initialize My First Repository
+# To Genius out there!!!

 Hello~ I am from Korea and my English name is Alex.
 I am currently English teacher in Korea and recently got interested in coding, especially in python, pygame and kivy language.